Skip to Content

 High Load-Bearing Capacity

-Polyurethane has a high load capacity under compression.
+Polyurethane has a high compressive load capacity.
 It may change shape under a heavy load, but it will return to its original form once removed.

 Resistance to Gases, Fuels, Oils, and Water